Boccca2014/CodeGra.de/docs/user/codeviewer.rst

 Snippets
 ^^^^^^^^^
-It is not unusual that identical line feedback comments apply to multiple cases or students.
+It is not unusual that identical inline feedback comments apply to multiple cases or students.
 Snippets can be used to efficiently but thoroughly cover all these reoccurring comments.
 Snippets are named saved comments that can be quickly added in the reviewing process.

 .. note:: Personal (:fa:`user-circle-o`) snippets are saved to your CodeGrade account and can be used on any assignment in any course you grade.
 Course